-PNU 2030 NURSING NOTES (3)
+PNU 2500 INTRODUCTION TO NURSING (3)

 This course introduces the art and science of nursing.
-The philosophy, mission, vision, and values of the nursing program are explicated to help students develop an understanding of issues in the nursing profession.
-Emphasis is on history, trends, and socio-cultural influences on the practice of nursing.
-The Institute of Medicine (IOM) core competencies for health professions education are examined.
-Students are exposed to basic elements of nursing practice with a focus on developing critical thinking skills.
+The philosophy, mission, vision, and values of the nursing program are introduced to help students develop an understanding of the nursing profession.
+Emphasis is on history, trends, professionalism, communication, ethics and social justice in healthcare and nursing.
+This course will include commonly used medical vocabulary and terms and an introduction to the nursing process.
+Students will establish a foundation for nursing practice by developing critical thinking skills and clinical judgment.